-Members of equity-deserving groups may have additional stressors to deal with, like violence or discrimination based on race, culture, origin, ability, gender identity or expression, or sexual orientation.
-Intergenerational trauma, like from colonization or racism, can cause mistrust of the health care or security systems we typically count on for help.
-Any action proposed must be respectful and inclusive.
+Members of equity-deserving groups may have additional stressors to deal with, like violence or discrimination based on race, culture, origin, ability, gender, or sexual orientation.
+Generational trauma, like from colonization or racism, can cause mistrust of the health care or security systems we typically count on for help.